The Quantization Model of Neural Scaling: Introduction

-Recent studies of the internal workings of neural networks have found a variety of impressive algorithms learned by gradient descent~\parencite{olah2020zoom, olsson2022context, nanda2023progress}.
-As more work is put into understanding the internal computations performed by neural networks (the task of so-called \textit{mechanistic interpretability}), we may find more and more ``circuits''~\parencite{elhage2021mathematical} in models -- intelligible computations for accomplishing prediction in specific contexts.
-A natural question is whether such circuits are learned universally across models with different random initializations and across scales. \textcite{olsson2022context} find evidence for universality of ``induction heads'', a type of circuit that may underlie in-context learning.
-In this paper, we will put forth the \emph{Quantization Hypothesis}, a set of conjectures about the universality of computations performed across model scales and about how properties of the data distribution produce power law neural scaling.
+Recent studies of the internals of neural networks have found a variety of impressive algorithms learned by gradient descent~\parencite{olah2020zoom, cammarata2020curve, nanda2023progress, li2022emergent, wang2022interpretability}.
+As more work is put into understanding the structures learned by neural networks (the task of \textit{mechanistic interpretability}), we may find more and more \emph{circuits}~\parencite{olah2020zoom, elhage2021mathematical} in models, intelligible internal algorithms for accomplishing prediction in specific contexts.
+Can such analysis be scaled up to frontier models~\parencite{lieberum2023does}?
+Two assumptions which, if true, would make us more optimistic about mechanistically understanding large models include (1) decomposability/modularity/sparsity~\parencite{casper2022graphical, bricken2023monosemanticity, frankle2018lottery, bayazit2023discovering} -- that large models are decomposable into parts, and only a small number of these parts are relevant to the model's behavior on any given sample and (2) universality~\parencite{liConvergentLearningDifferent2016a, olah2020zoom, nguyenWideDeepNetworks2021, dravidRosettaNeuronsMining2023} -- that similar structures recur across models of increasing size.
+Recently, \textcite{olsson2022context} found encouraging evidence for universality of ``induction heads'' across LLMs and found that these emerge in a discrete transition during training.

-In particular, we hypothesize that to many prediction problems, there corresponds a \emph{universal} and \emph{discrete} set of computations which are instrumental for reducing loss, and that model performance is determined by \emph{which} of these computations are successfully learned.
-We call these basic building blocks of model performance the \textbf{quanta}.
-We then argue that an intrinsic power law distribution in how frequently the quanta are useful for prediction leads to a power law marginal improvement in loss from learning additional quanta.
-If the effect of scaling is to simply learn \emph{more} quanta, then this leads to power law neural scaling.
-Under the Quantization Hypothesis, neural scaling exponents are determined by the exponent in a power law distribution over subtasks in data.
-We describe this \emph{Quantization Model} of neural scaling power laws in detail in \Cref{sec:THEORY}.